 In the USA alone, an estimated 31 million people currently suffer from back pain, and better than 50% of Americans report some back pain each and every year.
-And, within the last five years, statistics indicate that around one third of Americans over the age of 18 have visited the doctor with lower to neck back pain complaints.
+And, within the last five years, statistics indicate that around one third of Americans over the age of 18 have visited the doctor with lower to neck back pain treatment complaints.

 These statistics beg the question, “why do our backs hurt all the time”?
 The answer proves to be multifaceted.
 We suffer from chronic back and neck pain for a plethora of reasons; not the least of which is the fact that we spend way too much time sitting on our rear ends!

 Back pain is not a diagnosis — it’s a symptom of an underlying condition.
 Back pain can range from a dull, constant ache to a sudden, sharp pain.
 Acute back pain comes on suddenly and usually lasts from a few days to a few weeks.
 Back pain is called chronic if it lasts for more than three months.